-- Routine jobs and other things, such as maintenance and documentation
+- Routine jobs and other things, such as maintenance, refactoring and documentation

 Why Iteration Goals?

-Iteration goals support three of the four SAFe Core Values transparency, alignment, and program execution.
+Iteration goals support three of the four SAFe Core Values of alignment, program execution and transparency.
 Simply committing to complete a set of stories in an iteration is insufficient.
 The team must continually review the business value of each iteration, and then be able to communicate it in business terms to the Business Owners, management, and other stakeholders.

-Although Kanban teams don’t typically use iterations, in the same way, that ScrumXP teams do, iteration goals still provide transparency and alignment, when they are part of an ART.
+Although Kanban teams don’t typically use iterations for planning purposes, in the same way, that ScrumXP teams do, iteration goals are still required as they provide transparency and alignment, when they are part of an ART.

 Align Team Members to a Common Purpose

 The execution of an iteration goes by very quickly.
 It’s a fast and furious process.
-Iteration goals help the team, and Product Owner to reach agreement on the initial business value they intend to deliver, align the team and program PI objectives, and ground everyone on their shared purpose, as Figure 2 illustrates.
+Iteration goals help the team, and Product Owner to reach agreement on the business value they intend to deliver, align their work to their team PI objectives, and ground everyone on their shared purpose, as Figure 2 illustrates.

-Align Teams to Common PI Objectives and Manage Dependencies
+Align Teams to Common Program PI Objectives and Manage Dependencies

 Agile teams are not islands of agility.
-Instead, they are integral parts of the broader Program Level context and purpose.
+Instead, they are integral parts of the broader ART context and mission.
 As a result, the intent of upcoming iterations requires communication with other teams and the Release Train Engineer (RTE).
 Iteration goals facilitate alignment with the program PI objectives.
 Also, they provide the necessary context for discovering dependencies and developing a resolution, as Figure 3 illustrates.

 Provide Continuous Management Information

-Scaling to the program level depends on creating a leaner, more empowered organization in which management can handle more responsibility, using organization skills to eliminate impediments and drive improvements.
+Scaling agility depends on creating a leaner, more empowered organization in which management can decentralize more responsibility and focus instead on eliminating impediments and driving improvements.